 About the Author

-Mike Semanco is President and COO of Hitachi Business Finance.
-He has more than 20 years of experience in the financial services industry, beginning his career at banks and credit unions and later becoming a partner who helped launched Hennessey Capital in 2002.
-Contact Mike today at firstname.lastname@example.org or (248) 658-3201.
+Mike Semanco is President and GM of Hitachi Business Finance.
+He has 20+ years of experience in the financial services industry, beginning his career at banks and credit unions and later becoming a key partner that helped launched Hennessey Capital (now Hitachi Business Finance).
+Contact Mike today at email@example.com or (248) 658-3201.